SEFSC/FATES-ATI-FrameXtraction/README.md

 # imageXtraction
- Simple tool for extracting frames from stereo videos and saving as images
+ Simple tool for extracting frames from stereo videos and saving as images as described in [frameExtractionFromVideo.ipynb](https://github.com/MattGrossi-NOAA/SEFSC-FATES-ATI-FrameXtraction/blob/main/frameExtractionFromVideo.ipynb).

 <details>
   <summary>